palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 > [!NOTE]
 > To inject a service, make a protected/public abstract getter method returning that service.
 It has to be prefixed with `get-` for Gradle's injection to work properly!.
 >
-> An alternative to `@Inject`-ing an abstract getter is to [use a field with constructor injection](https://docs.gradle.org/current/userguide/service_injection.html#filesystemoperations).
+> An alternative to `@Inject`-ing an abstract getter is to use a field with constructor injection (see [this code snippet](https://docs.gradle.org/current/userguide/service_injection.html#filesystemoperations))

 ```java
 abstract class MyPlugin implements Plugin<Project> {